 1. Plan your website in advance.

-Your website is a vital element of your business and will serve many purposes.
+Your website is an indispensable element of your business and will serve many purposes.

 Before you begin work on the design and layout, consider the purpose of your website.

-I would also use this approach when you redesign a website.
+I would also use this method when you redesign a website.
 This ensures that you are still meeting your goals and exceeding your customer needs.

-From the list below, many could apply and you need to prioritise the list in order of importance if this is the case.
+From the list below, many could apply, and you need to prioritize the list in order of importance if this is the case.

-- Allow visitors to subscribe to your newsletters
+- Allow visitors to subscribe to your company newsletter.

-- Put your company in front of a large new audience
+- Put your company in front of a large fresh audience.

 Get this right at the start of your project.
 This will save you time and money further down the road.

-2. What do you want your new small business website design to achieve?
+2. What do you want your new eye-catching website design to achieve?

-This next stage in your planning will determine so many aspects of your future development, such as;
+This next stage in your planning will determine many aspects of your future development, such as:

 - The SEO strategy for search engine rankings